Meniscus tear: Causes

 There are two menisci in the knee.
-They sit between the thigh bone and the shin bone.
+They sit between the thigh bone (femur) and the shin bone (tibia).
 While the ends of the thigh bone and the shin bone have a thin covering of soft hyaline cartilage, the menisci are made of tough fibrocartilage and conform to the surfaces of the bones they rest on.
 One meniscus rests on the medial tibial plateau; this is the medial meniscus.
 The other meniscus rests on the lateral tibial plateau; this is the lateral meniscus.

 The menisci are nourished by small blood vessels but have a large area in the center with no direct blood supply (avascular).
 This presents a problem when there is an injury to the meniscus, as the avascular areas tend not to heal.
 Without the essential nutrients supplied by blood vessels, healing cannot take place.

 The two most common causes of a meniscal tear are traumatic injury (often seen in athletes) and degenerative processes, which are the most common tear seen in all ages of patients.
 Meniscal tears can occur in all age groups.
 Traumatic tears are most common in active people aged 10–45.
 Traumatic tears are usually radial or vertical in the meniscus and more likely to produce a moveable fragment that can catch in the knee and therefore require surgical treatment.

 A meniscus can tear due to an internally or externally rotated knee in a flexed position, with the foot in a flexed position.
 It is not uncommon for a meniscal tear to occur along with injuries to the anterior cruciate ligament ACL and the medial collateral ligament MCL — these three problems occurring together are known as the "unhappy triad," which is seen in sports such as football when the player is hit on the outside of the knee.
 Individuals who experience a meniscal tear usually experience pain and swelling as their primary symptoms.
 Another common complaint is joint locking, or the inability to completely straighten the joint.
 This is due to a piece of the torn cartilage preventing the normal functioning of the knee joint.

 Degenerative tears are most common in people from age 40 upward but can be found at any age, especially with obesity.
 Degenerative meniscal tears are thought to occur as part of the aging process when the collagen fibers within the meniscus start to break down and lend less support to the structure of the meniscus.
 Degenerative tears are usually horizontal, producing both an upper and a lower segment of the meniscus.
 These segments do not usually move out of place and are therefore less likely to produce mechanical symptoms of catching or locking.

+Meniscal tears typically occur due to rotational or shear forces across the knee joint, especially when the knee is flexed and weight bearing.
+These forces are commonly seen in activities involving pivoting, rapid changes in direction, or deep squatting.